 In another fatal fall, Able UK Ltd was fined £200k with nearly £21k in costs after one of their workers fell 15 meters after the platform he was working on gave way.

 Authorities found this to fail to ensure employees can carry out work safety.
-HSE inspector stated that "it is essential for those in control of the work to take appropriate measures to ensure the safety of all those involved with the work."
+HSE inspector stated, "it is essential for those in control of the work to take appropriate measures to ensure the safety of all those involved with the work."

 Health and Safety at Work Act 1974 Regulation 2(1)